bocodigitalmedia/boco-library-demo/README.md

 ### library.document.deleted

-A document was deleted from the library
+A document was deleted from the library.
+Payload contains a `document` property, reflecting the document that was deleted.

 ### library.document.created

-A document was added to the library
+A document was added to the library.
+Payload contains a `document` property, reflecting the document that was created.

 ### library.document.updated

-A document within the library was updated
+A document within the library was updated.
+Payload contains a `document` property, reflecting the document that was updated.

 ## Live view